The Top 5 Effective Methods to Get Rid of Mice

 Store dry goods in airtight containers – glass or metal is best, since mice are unable to chew through these types of containers.
 Avoid plastic containers, as these will not stop a mouse.

-Do not leave your cat or dog food out all day.
-Feed them, and once they have eaten, remove their food dish and wash thoroughly.
+Do not leave your cat or dog’s food out all day.
+Feed them, then remove their food dish and wash it thoroughly.
 Clean up any food spills immediately, and wash dishes promptly after eating.

 Look around your home and eliminate any areas that may be particularly attractive to mice – dark corners, furniture to hide under or behind.